NeronJoseph/SSL-TLS/README.md

-# ssh-keygen
+# SSL-TLS
-A repository for familiarizing and understaing ssh-keygen tool
+A repository is created to understand the concept of SSL-TLS with the help of tools like:
+1. OpenSSL
+2. SSH-KeyGen, etc.